 Brushing and flossing are both important for your oral health.
-"Flossing and brushing isn’t really an either/or equation for optimum health,” explains Dr. Ann Laurent of Dr. Ann Laurent’s Dental Artistry in Lafayette, Louisiana.
+Both should be done together.
+“Flossing and brushing isn’t really an either/or equation for optimum health,” explains Ann Laurent, DDS, of Dr. Ann Laurent’s Dental Artistry in Lafayette, Louisiana.

 Flossing, on the other hand, allows you to remove plaque from between your teeth and underneath the gums.
 These hard-to-reach spots are where the most destructive microbes live.
 Failure to remove plaque from these areas can cause gum disease, such as gingivitis or periodontitis.

 To take full advantage of the benefits of flossing, you need to first learn the correct way to floss.

-While brushing and flossing may sound simple, a recent study in Clinical Oral Investigations suggested that most people significantly neglect brushing oral surfaces and use floss insufficiently.
+While brushing and flossing may sound simple, a 2015 study suggested that most people significantly neglect brushing oral surfaces and use floss insufficiently.

-Not only can proper oral hygiene help to keep your breath fresh and your teeth and gums healthy, it may also help to prevent periodontal disease.
+Not only can proper oral hygiene help keep your breath fresh and your teeth and gums healthy, it may also help prevent periodontal disease.
 Periodontal disease, in turn, is a risk factor for cardiovascular disease and diabetes.
 Because of this, practicing good oral hygiene may help keep more than just your mouth healthy.